neftaly/npm-subresource/README.md

 SemVer
 ------
 The SRI spec has not yet been finalized.
-Minor releases < 1.0.0 may contain breaking changes, nuts, and soy products.
+Minor releases < 1.0.0 may contain breaking changes, nuts, and traces of soy.

 Usage
 -----